albamrt/HRS-survival/README.md

 The files have the following structure:

 - 0-prepare-data: Contains two numbered SAS files that have to be run in order.
-The objective of the first file is to select the subjects that have the charateristics to enter the study.
+The objective of the first file is to select the subjects that have the characteristics to enter the study.
 The second file contains the codes to include all the variables of interest in the study for the selected sample.

 - 0-data.R: Prepare the R data-set to be used through the other R scripts.
 - 1-descriptive-analysis.R: Tables and figures from the descriptive section.